openvinotoolkit/openvino_notebooks/notebooks/116-sparsity-optimization/README.md

 The tutorial consists of the following steps:

-* Download and convert the sparse BERT model.
+- Download and quantize sparse BERT model from the public using HuggingFace Optimum for OpenVINO.
-* Compare sparse vs. dense inference performance.
-* Quantize model.
-* Compare sparse 8-bit vs. dense 8-bit inference performance.
+- Compare sparse 8-bit vs. dense 8-bit inference performance.